 Medical physicists are important members of the radiation oncology team whose activities span development and implementation of quality assurance programs, broadly championing quality and patient safety, process engineering, strategic planning, and capital equipment acquisition.
 These functions are performed within a team of people with different personal and professional backgrounds.
 Furthermore, radiation oncology departments often exist within larger organizations that provide functions such as IT support, human resources management, strategic planning, budgeting, and policy and procedure development.
 Highly effective physicists understand how to operate within these settings and influence their colleagues and leaders to effectively advocate on behalf of patient safety and quality.
 This rotation provides a broad survey of professionalism and leadership concepts, and describes the organizational structure, budgeting processes, and financial concepts that medical physicists must become familiar with to maximize their impact on patient care.

-After each rotation and during monthly meetings with the program director, residents are asked for their feedback on their training.
+After each rotation and during monthly meetings with the program directors, residents are asked for their feedback on their training.
 This feedback guides continuous efforts to provide the highest quality training for our residents.

 Clinical responsibilities